OrderedSet86/garden-of-grind-doc/pages/reaching_lv.md

 ![](../assets/images/gog-draconic-place.png)

 From there, you have two options.
-You can find a biome with the 'magic' tag, said tags can be found on the biomes page of the GTNH wiki, and make a spawn area, be it flat or enclosed 1 by 1 by 2 cells.
+You can find a biome with the 'magic' tag, said tags can be found on the biomes page of the GTNH wiki, and make a spawn area, be it flat, or enclosed 1 by 1 by 2 cells.
 It should eventually yield a pech.
-Pech's can be traded with, but the specific one you want is the Pech Forager, as it can trade you a silverwood or greatwood sapling and thaumium tools.
-Pechs accept any item with the lucrum aspect, such as gold coins and gear, gems, and music discs.
+Pech's can be traded with, but the specific one you want is the Pech Forager, as it can trade you a silverwood or greatwood sapling, thaumium tools, and rarely, a golden apple.
+Pechs accept any item with the lucrum aspect, such as gold coins and gear, gems, some dungeon loot, and music discs.
 That only secures wood, however.
 The next part gets you villagers.
+(The raw ore clusters traded by the pechs are also very worthwhile to keep, though feel free to trade gold ones back.
+The iron, tin, silver, and lead, however, are very useful!
+Iron, tin, and copper are self-explanatory, but the silver ones can be used for Solar boilers, which are very powerful, especially upgraded, and lead ones can be used for good pipes, either directly, or as potin, which can save you one copper and tin.)

 Your next goal is to build a manual skeleton grinder using graves.
 You want to obtain two things - a **splash potion of weakness**, and a **non-enchanted golden apple**.
 These will be used to cure a zombie villager, who will give you your sapling trade, if you haven't acquried one already.
 Unfortunately, these are from player kills only, so we need to do some careful design.